nicholaswmin/automap/README.md

 For reference, a single Redis `GET` can run in sub-millisecond time assuming your services are running relatively close-by.

-### Concurrency Control

-Outside of attempting to maximise the atomicity of it's own operations, there's zero effort in implementing any form of [concurrency control][cc]

-As a general rule, the Redis philosophy is to avoid strict concurrency controls in favour of high-performance and high-availability.

 ### Atomicity

 - Each found list is decomposed into a single Redis `HSET` command.